 Some may find that changes in lifestyles, behaviors, habits, or furniture could have positive effects on knee pain.
 For others, knee pain may be a symptom of a condition like arthritis or chondromalacia patellae.

-If you have any questions about the treatments we provide here at The Novus Center in Studio City & Los Angeles, California, fill out the contact us form and one of our specialists will reach out to you.
+If you have any questions about the treatments we provide here at Novus Anti-Aging Center in Studio City & Los Angeles, California, fill out the contact us form and one of our specialists will reach out to you.